Director, Innovative Mobility Research

 An internationally recognized leader in innovative mobility research, Susan continues to focus on carsharing, as well as several other areas, including: carsharing, bikesharing, and ridesharing; ecodriving for private vehicles and freight; smart parking management for transit and trucks, fuel cell, electric, and plug-in hybrid vehicles and infrastructure; smart growth/development; and older mobility.

 She is a co-director of the Institute of Transportation Studies’ Transportation Sustainability Research Center (TSRC) at the University of California (UC), Berkeley.
-She is also an adjunct professor in the Civil and Environmental Engineering Department at UC Berkeley.
+She is also a Professor in the Civil and Environmental Engineering Department at UC Berkeley.
 She was honored as the first Honda Distinguished Scholar in Transportation at the Institute of Transportation Studies at UC Davis from 2000 to 2012.
 She served as the Policy and Behavioral Research Program Leader at California Partners for Advanced Transit and Highways from 2003 to 2007, and as a special assistant to the Director’s Office of the California Department of Transportation from 2001 to 2004.

 She has a Ph.D. in ecology, focusing on the energy and environmental aspects of transportation, from UC Davis and an M.S. in public policy analysis from the University of Rochester.
 After completing her master’s degree, she worked as a consultant to the U.S. Department of Energy and the Environmental Protection Agency in Washington, D.C.
 From 2000 to 2001, she was a post-doctoral researcher at UC Berkeley.